Mom-to-be says baby kicked so hard it shattered phone screen in her hoodie pocket - National Daily Press

 Megan, who was nearly 37 weeks pregnant at the time, noticed a kick stronger than usual on the right side of her belly, which took her by surprise.

-When she went to check her phone and she was shocked to find the screen had been severely damaged.
+When she went to check her phone, she was shocked to find the screen had been severely damaged.

 Megan has since bought a replacement phone and has been sure to get a warranty on it.